retorquere/zotero-better-bibtex/README.md

 You can export collections including/excluding its child collections.
 Note that this also sets Zotero to list collection contents recursively.

-## JabRef groups import
+## JabRef groups import/export

-During import, if JabRef explicit (not dynamic) groups are present, collections will be created to mirror these
+During import, if JabRef explicit (not dynamic) groups are present, collections will be created to mirror these.
+During export, collections will be added to the export as explicit jabref groups.

 ## Configurable citekey generator